-ALEXANDRIA, Va. — November 8, 2019 — Taylor Linen Services, an independent, family-owned linen rental company based in Andalusia (south central), AL has earned the Hygienically Clean Food Service designation, reflecting their commitment to best management practices (BMPs) in laundering as verified by on-site inspection and their capability to produce hygienically clean textiles as quantified by ongoing microbial testing.
+ALEXANDRIA, Va. — November 8, 2019 — Taylor Linen Services, an independent, family-owned linen rental company based in Andalusia (south central), Ala., has earned the Hygienically Clean Food Service designation, reflecting its commitment to best management practices (BMPs) in laundering as verified by on-site inspection and its capability to produce hygienically clean textiles as quantified by ongoing microbial testing.

 The certification confirms the laundry’s dedication to compliance and processing linens and garments using BMPs as described in its quality assurance documentation, the focal point for Hygienically Clean inspectors’ evaluation of critical control points (CCPs) that minimize risk.
 The independent, third-party inspection must confirm essential evidence that:

 - Employees are properly trained and protected;

 In addition, Taylor Linen Services’ facility passed three rounds of outcome-based microbial testing, indicating that its processes are producing Hygienically Clean garments and linens and diminished presence of harmful bacteria.
 To maintain their certification, laundry plants must pass quarterly testing to ensure that as laundry conditions change, such as water quality, textile fabric composition and wash chemistry, laundered product quality is consistently maintained.

 This process eliminates subjectivity by focusing on outcomes and results that verify textiles cleaned in these facilities meet appropriate hygienically clean standards and BMPs for full- and limited-service restaurants and other food service operations.

 Hazard Analysis and Critical Control Points (HACCP) practices are examined in the Hygienically Clean Food Safety inspection process, evaluating the plant’s techniques for:

 - Determining CCPs, monitoring their control, correcting them if not under control;

 - Validating and verifying HACCP system effectiveness; and